This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Here are the step-by-step instructions on how to trace on procreate, the easy way:

 1. Make sure the image you want to trace is in the Photos app of your iPad

 If you are using a photo for your tracing, make sure that it’s in your Photos app and you know where it is.

 If you are using another piece of your own Procreate art for tracing, export it and save it to your Photos app.
 You can do this by clicking the “Share” button within the Actions tab and choosing either JPEG or PNG.

 2. Create a new canvas, or open the existing piece of art you want to trace in

-Navigate to wherever it is in Procreate that you need to be for your tracing.
+Navigate to to the Procreate canvas where you want to do your tracing.
 This might mean creating a new digital canvas in your gallery.
 Or, it might mean opening an existing piece of art that you want to add to.